 NFL Mock Draft 2013

 With picks likely to change as the process moves closer to draft day, expect many updates after the Super Bowl and the Scouting Combine.
-The following NFL Mock Draft has been put together with team needs in mind and assumes that no trades are made, as it’s too early to yet to predict such deals.
+The following NFL Mock Draft has been put together with team needs in mind and assumes that no trades are made, as it’s too early to yet to predict such deals and factor in where players fit into your fantasy football rankings.

 Kansas City have struggled hugely at quarterback this year.
 Both Matt Cassel and Brady Quinn were given the opportunity to prove themselves as the franchise’s future but neither showed themselves to be anything more than a backup.
 The Chiefs have hired Andy Reid as their new head coach and rumours suggest that Reid has complete control over all personnel decisions so a new starting quarterback is extremely likely.
 The last four NFL Drafts have seen a quarterback selected with the first pick and despite suggestions that this year’s quarterback crop is not very strong, the Chiefs biggest need is a quarterback and with this selection they have their pick of the players.
 Geno Smith is an accurate pocket passer with the ability to buy time with his legs should he need to.
 He is a three-year starter with a career completion percentage of 67.4% and this year he threw for 4205 yards, 42 TDs and 6 interceptions with a completion percentage of 71.2%.
 Smith appeared to struggle down the stretch which has resulted in some questioning his worthiness of being the #1 pick but his top college production coupled with his fantastic attitude and other intangibles make him too good for Kansas City to pass on.